TUBES-MKPL-Kelompok-1/maven-java-example/README.md

 1. **Open** terminal or your prompt and **navigate to** maven example project (you must go inside the folder)
 2. **Execute** the following command (replace '/' with '\' if you are on windows environment): java -jar ./target/maven-example-project-for-java.jar

+## Note
+This project is copy version and the purpose is for testing only.
+You can look at the original project at **https://github.com/fpirola/maven-example-project-for-java**.
 ### **_Happy coding_ ;)**